Proven-Paradox/shaper-system/Handbook.md

 # Chapter 8: Talents
 A character gains a Talent for free at [Level](#level) 1, and again when gaining a Level divisible by 5 (5, 10, 15, ...).

-#### Arcane Evasion
-Your agility aids you in evading magical effects.
-You may use your Finesse in place of Heart to determine your Mental Defense.

 #### Battering Defense
 You can physically batter aside your opponent's attacks.
 You may use your Strength in place of Toughness to determine your Physical Defense.

 #### Body and Soul
 Your wholeness of spirit leads to wholeness of body.
 You may use your Soul in place of Strength to determine your HP.

+#### Crushing Zeal
+Your attacks are powered by your spirit.
+You may use your Heart in place of Finesse to determine your Physical Offense.

 #### Elemental Specialist (TYPE)
 Choose one element: Fire, Cold, Sky, Earth, Light, or Dark.
 You gain the following benefits: